aayani/pet-store/README.md

 ### Installing

-To get the project up and running, navigate to the root directory of the project and initialize the pets service by providing these commands to the terminal
+To initialize the project, first navigate to the root directory and initialize the pets service

 ```
 cd pets